nextulabs/nextstudio/README.md

-# nextstudio
+# NextStudio
-The data analysis studio, built on the web.
+The interactive programming studio, built on the web.